View Public Posts

 - In particular, it is difficult to explain to policymakers the intersubjectivity of norms and their sociological basis in a way that is immediately policy relevant.

-- The “problem” in question often involves many dimensions not related to norms at all.
+- The “problem” in question often involves many dimensions not related to norms

 Issue Areas: Digital / Cyber Space, Larger Systems: Economy, Environment, TechnologyType of Engagement: Arms length writing for policy audiences, Close collaboration with policymakers